2247 Burnham Line, Otonabee-South Monaghan, ON K9J 6X7

 What drew you to Montessori Education?
 The Montessori way is so intentional, child centered and the classrooms are so warm and beautiful.
 These aspects are what drew me to Montessori Education both as an educator and as a parent.

 What is your favourite subject and why?
-I love all of the areas of curriculum in Casa but if I had to choose a favourite it would be the math curriculum.
-When children start with a concrete understanding of units, tens, hundreds and thousands, they truly understand what the operations mean.
-Learning math, and every subject in this way, sets children up for a lifelong love of learning!
+I love all of the areas of curriculum in Upper Elementary but if I had to choose a favourite it would be the culture curriculum.
+In the culture curriculum, we always start by telling the story of the big picture.
+This provides a solid foundation for researching and discovering more about specific aspects within their broad understanding.
+Each student is able to dive deeper into what they find personally interesting.
+In this way, children are set up for meaningful work and they are able to develop a lifelong love of learning!

 Libby Echlin